animal-tree/Another-Version/2-Opposing-views.md

 (And it does this through a [singularization process](Philosophy/Consciousness.md) that is [more than just neurological](Philosophy/Cosmogenesis-Myth.md)).

-(The burden of specifying a better law of physics that satisfies all of these criteria, without further downsides, is on you).
+(But why wouldn't the universe choose some better law of physics?
+The burden of specifying a better law of physics that satisfies all of these criteria, without further downsides, is on the critic).

 ## Intimacy healing